rumaker/raspberrypijam/PITCHME.md

 * What's a Raspberry PI Jam?
 * You can host your own too.
 * Learning Information Technology in K-12 with Raspberry PI
-* Let's Get Started: Start building
+* Setting up Raspberry PIs for jamming
 * Jam

 ---